saboyagustavo/saboyagustavo/README.md

 ### What's up?
 - 📚 I'm currently studying System Analysis and Development;
 - 🔭 I’m currently working as a Full Stack Developer at [Trinus CO](https://www.linkedin.com/in/saboyagustavo/), the First LandTech in the World;
-- 🌱 I’m continuosly improving my Web Development skills with
+- 🌱 I’m continuously improving my Web Development skills with
   - TypeScript
   - Node.js
     - Express